 - 1 large egg

 - Add the Almonds into the TM bowl and set to close lid position.
-Pop the MC in place and give them three short, sharp bursts on Turbo.
-Then set aside.
+Pop the MC in place and give them two short, sharp bursts on Turbo.

-- Add the flour, baking powder, cinnamon and sugar to the TM bowl and sift on speed 5 for 10 seconds add this to the nuts that are set aside.
+- Then weigh in the self-rasing flour, baking powder, cinnamon and sugar to the TM bowl and sift on reverse speed + 5 for 6 seconds then remove from the bowl and set aside.

-- Add the oats, milk, cranberries and chopped pear to the TM bowl set to 37c on reverse speed slow stir for 10 minutes.
-Occasionally you will need to scrape down any escapee oats back into the milk.
+- Weigh in the oats, milk, cranberries and chopped pear to the TM bowl set to 37c on reverse speed slow stir for 10 minutes. ½ way through you'll need to scrape down any escapee oats back into the mix.

 - How do you know its ready?
 Use the skewer trick, or if you have a temperature probe and the centre of the loaf reads 95c, it's done.

-- Let it cool in the tin for five mins then remove to a cooling rack and leave till at least lukewarm before cutting.
+- Let it cool in the tin for at least ten minutes then remove to a cooling rack and leave till at least lukewarm before cutting.
 Eat warm or cold, or even cut it up and pop bits in the freezer for snacks.